• TL127-20C Type Pavement Material Strength Testing Instrument

 I. Purpose and Features of the Instrument:

-The main unit of the Pavement Material Strength Tester (Dual-Speed) is an improved design based on the original single-speed model.
-This instrument is a versatile piece of equipment designed for conducting laboratory tests on highway subgrade and pavement materials.
-With its accompanying accessories, it can measure the unconfined compressive strength of various soil samples, as well as their indirect tensile strength (through splitting tests) and California Bearing Ratio (CBR) tests—including measurements of swelling under water saturation.
-Additionally, it is capable of assessing the thermal stability and resistance to plastic flow in asphalt mixtures by determining stability and flow values (using the Marshall test), along with numerous other experiments that require the application of vertical loading.
+The main unit of the pavement material strength testing instrument (dual-speed) is an improved design based on the original single-speed main unit of the pavement material strength testing instrument.
+This instrument is a multifunctional device for testing highway subgrade and pavement materials.
+With the aid of its accessories, it can be used to determine the unconfined compressive strength of various soil specimens, the indirect tensile strength (splitting test), the California Bearing Ratio (CBR) test (including measurement of swelling under water immersion), as well as the thermal stability and resistance to plastic flow of asphalt mixtures—specifically, the stability and flow value (Marshall test)—and many other tests that require the application of vertical loads.

 1. Maximum rated load of the instrument: 200 kN

-2. Maximum travel distance of the lead screw plate: 125mm
+2. Maximum travel distance of the lead screw disc: 125mm

 3. Motor specifications: 380V, 370W, 1400 rpm